Introducing the new Uncut - Uncut

 Our latest issue is on sale from Thursday, June 14

 When we decided to put Prince on the cover of this issue, we envisaged a piece that celebrated 10 of his greatest albums, to coincide (roughly) with what would have been his 60th birthday.
 But as Graeme Thomson’s incredible work on the story progressed, the unexpected news reached us that there was a new Prince studio album coming.
-As we reveal, Piano & Microphone 1983 offers a unique, intimate insight into Prince’s creative processes: it’s a genuinely thrilling artefact and we’re delighted to be able to preview it at length later in the issue alongside our survey of Prince’s finest records.
-Piano & Microphone 1983 also offers a tantalizing glimpse into the depths of Prince’s mythic Vault.
+As we reveal, Piano & A Microphone 1983 offers a unique, intimate insight into Prince’s creative processes: it’s a genuinely thrilling artefact and we’re delighted to be able to preview it at length later in the issue alongside our survey of Prince’s finest records.
+Piano & A Microphone 1983 also offers a tantalizing glimpse into the depths of Prince’s mythic Vault.
 As Bobby Z, one of his oldest collaborators, tells us, “I met him in 1977 and he was writing at least two songs a day since then.
 Do the math…”

 Prince is not the only artist in this issue of Uncut whose legacy has been posthumously enhanced.
 We also have an exclusive on Both Directions At Once – a previously unreleased album by none other than John Coltrane.
 John Lewis reveals a fascinating story about a visionary musician at a critical point in his career.
 Personally, I’m delighted that – 255 issues in – we’ve finally run a feature on Coltrane.